lpasquale/kEEPER/README.md

 Our prototype takes as input a description of the environment (file <tt>environment.txt</tt>) in which an incident may occur, and the speculative hypotheses about such incidents (files <tt>h1.txt</tt>, <tt>h2.txt</tt>,...).

 First, our prototype checks whether the hypothesis is supportable within the environment, and if so generates a set of potential positive histories (stored in file <tt>pos.txt</tt>) illustrating the sequences of events that may occur within the environment that also satisfy the hypothesis.
-Second, the prototype generates a set of potential logs covering the potential positive histories identified in the previous step.
+Second, the prototype generates a set of potential logs that correspond to the potential positive histories, identified in the previous step, that should be covered by the preservation specification.
 Finally, it asks the user to select a set of positive histories (in the file <tt>pos.txt</tt>) and to input a set of negative histories (in the file <tt>neg.txt</tt>).
-Our prototype synthesizes a specification that prescribes to preserve logs that cover the positive histories and do not cover the negative ones.
+Our prototype synthesizes a specification that covers the positive histories and does not cover the negative ones.

 ![**XHAIL** output](https://github.com/lpasquale/minorityReport/blob/master/img/tool.png "**XHAIL**")